gabon africa bwiti initiation retreat

 -Full Immersion into Sacred Tradition

-Pricing includes meals, village accommodations, transportation to and from Libreville International (LBV) Airport
+Pricing includes meals, accommodations, transportation to and from Libreville International (LBV) Airport

 All interested parties must complete a thorough screening process prior to booking their journeys.
 Email our director at levi@ibogawellness.com to begin this process.